chesshacker/chesshacker.github.io/experience/quetzal.md

 written test on behalf of Quetzal Consulting as part of our membership requirements, and I aced it.

-### Online Ordering and Order Processing - Pyramid Printing & Graphics
+### Online Ordering and Order Processing

-The ordering aspect of this system collected printing requirements via the web, verified the order by displaying a custom preview to the customer, and provided real-time order status tracking.
+Pyramid Printing & Graphics requested we build a system to collect printing requirements via the web, verify the order by displaying a custom preview to the customer, and provide real-time order status tracking.
 The custom preview was generated from FileMaker Pro's Web Companion via FileMaker scripts, Apple Events and QuarkXPress.
 A similar procedure was later used to generate typesets for each order.
 The way in which this was done gave Pyramid astounding adaptability to generate custom templates.
 For each order they typeset, a tracking sheet was generated and a barcode scanner was used to quickly track the order progress after printing and shipping.
 Once a company's orders had been shipped, it generated one invoice per cost center.
 I was the sole developer on this project